bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-structures-mappings/mappings.md

 ### Accessing values
 The syntax for interacting with key-value pairs of mappings is similar to that of arrays.
-To find the value associated with a specific key, you provide the name of the mapping and the key in brackets (line 11).
+To find the value associated with a specific key, we provide the name of the mapping and the key in brackets (line 11).

-In contrast to arrays, you won't get an error if you try to access the value of a key whose value has not been set yet.
-When you create a mapping every possible key is mapped to the default value 0.
+In contrast to arrays, we won't get an error if we try to access the value of a key whose value has not been set yet.
+When we create a mapping every possible key is mapped to the default value 0.

 ### Setting values
 We set a new value for a key by providing the mappings name and its key in brackets and assigning it a new value (line 16).